BestTimesToVisit.com Logo

 money

 Many smaller establishments, especially bouchons, may not accept credit cards.
-Carry some cash, particularly smaller bills and coins, for ease of payment, especially at markets and smaller shops.
-ATMs are widely available.
+Carry some cash, especially smaller bills and coins, for ease of payment, especially at markets and smaller shops.

 safety